carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 teaching: 20
 exercises: 10
 questions:
-- What does Twitter data look like?
+- What does raw Twitter data look like?
 - What are some ways of looking at Twitter JSONL data?
 - Which pieces of a tweet should I pay attention to?